Division of Molecular Biology and Human Genetics

 emilyncosta@sun.ac.za

-Dr Emilyn Costa Conceicao joined the Division of MBHG as a postdoctoral fellow in 2021.
-Her current research focuses on personalized medicine through WGS as part of “Sequencing Mycobacteria and Algorithm-Determined Resistant Tuberculosis Treatment (Smartt) Trial”.
-Emilyn is a Biologist (Federal 中国体育彩票 of Para), holding a masters degree in Infectious Disease (State 中国体育彩票 of Para) and PhD in Microbiology (Federal 中国体育彩票 of Rio de Janeiro/Paris-Sud 中国体育彩票).
-Emilyn has experience in clinical trials and routine diagnostics with a focus on molecular biology applied to MTBC, NTM and Mycobacterium leprae.
-She is interested in epidemiology, genomics, drug-resistance, bioinformatics and science education?.
+Emilyn is a Biologist (Federal 中国体育彩票 of Para), holding a masters degree in Infectious Disease (State 中国体育彩票 of Para) and a PhD in Microbiology (Federal 中国体育彩票 of Rio de Janeiro/Paris-Sud 中国体育彩票).
+Emilyn joined the Division of MBHG as a postdoctoral fellow in 2021.
+Her current research focuses on NGS for precision medicine and precision public health under the consortia TORCH (SMARTT trial), GenPAth (PARR-TB) and REVIGET-Brazil.
+Emilyn has experience in clinical trials and routine diagnostics focusing on molecular biology applied to MTBC, NTM and Mycobacterium leprae.
+She is interested in genomic-epidemiology, drug-resistance, bioinformatics and scientific communication and dissemination.

 ??Postdoctoral Researcher?